 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Apply the Twirla (levonorgestrel / ethinyl estradiol) patch to the upper body (e.g., upper back), lower stomach, or buttock.
-Avoid placing the patch on your breasts, in places where tight clothing can rub against the patch, or in the same spot as your last patch.
-Don't cut or tear the patch.
+You can put the Twirla (levonorgestrel / ethinyl estradiol) patch onto the upper body (e.g., upper back), lower stomach, or buttock.
+Don't apply the patch onto your breasts, onto areas of skin where tight clothing can rub against the patch, or in the same place as your last patch.
+Be sure to only wear one Twirla (levonorgestrel / ethinyl estradiol) patch at any given time.

 Twirla (levonorgestrel / ethinyl estradiol) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.